junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 The building is tall, steeping among Manhattan's forest of skyscrapers.
 Most of the windows are open on the tall floors regardless of the drencher, some of the lower levels' too.

-The Detective glances at the windows, meeting the eyes of a young girl in blue dress.
+The Detective glances at the windows, meeting the eyes of a young girl in a blue dress.
 The girl stands alone by the window, wind flowing her dress and hair in all directions.
 She covers her face in her palms, closing her eyes, then suddenly looking out from behind her hands.
 Her lips mummer some words that The Detective cannot hear, a warning or just a playful "peek-a-boo" no one would ever know.

 Next to her window, an old lady stares out.
-Her eyes are hollowed, lost focus, and so, so sad just by the look of them.
-Next to hers, is another aged men, the same tired, lifeless look.
+Her eyes are hollow, lost focus, and so, so sad just by the look of them.
+Next to hers, is another aged man, with the same tired, lifeless look.
 Then more of the same.
 All aged, all quiet, all defeated.
 The look of trapped and lost.

 The Detective shifts the gaze uncomfortably, moving to walk up the remaining steps.
 The doors open automatically at the newcomer's approach, swinging slowly back on their own.
 The Detective hesitates at the threshold, eyeing the inside warily.

 The street light shines into the hallway, showing a grand but deserted space.
 The metal sign by the empty elevator well is rusty, the letters noting the number of rooms on each floor are shallow and dusty, looking as aged as the residents peeping out from the windows.

-The elevator well is old-styled, with hollow metal structure like a half-finished construction site.
+The elevator well is old-styled, with hollow, sparse metal bars like a half-finished construction site.
 The Detective approaches it cautiously, one hand resting close to the back of the belt where the pistol is.

 "Hello?"
 The Detective voices carefully, then almost startles at a sudden loud sound of clanking noise.
 The sound echoes in the empty space.

 An ancient elevator wheezes its way down to the ground level, the metal door squeaks open.

-Looking up, there is no showing who -- or what -- might have sent it down, The Detective steps in the cramped space hesitantly.
+Looking up, there is no showing who -- or what -- might have sent it down.
+The Detective steps into the cramped space hesitantly.
 The door rattles behind.

 There is no button or handle to indicate which floor to go to.
 The elevator clanks into life, rising on its own accord.